ilmango-ChikaP/Tip-Sugar/README.md

 ## Digression

-As I mentioned above, I develop Tip Sugar as a personal hobby and for studying.
-So Tip Sugar may contain bad-code.
+I develop Tip Sugar as a personal hobby and for studying.
+So Tip Sugar **may contain bad-code**.

 I would be grateful if you could suggest a better implementation by PR.